MaryaneGradito/fish_parasite/README.md

 H2: experimental infection decreases activity (since fish are weakened by parasites)

 **Behavioural syndrome**
-H0: the three traits are not correlated
+H0: traits are not correlated
-H1: the three traits are positively correlated (which is often seen with these three traits)
+H1: traits are positively correlated (which is often seen with these three traits)

 **Repeatability**
 H0: traits remain constant before and after infection (facilitates predictability of behaviors for future infection)